hanneswidrig/azure-devops-pull-request-center/README.md

 ## 📐 Features

-- Modern UI based on Azure DevOps Design System.
+✅ Modern UI based on Azure DevOps Design System.

-- At a quick glance information about pull request across all your repositories.
+✅ At a glance information associated with pull requests across all your repositories.

-- Advanced filtering and full screen experience with preservation of settings.
+✅ Advanced filtering of pull requests based off view filter.

+✅ Save your preferred filters with a settings experience that allows you to set defaults for nearly every customizable aspect.

 ## 🧩 Compatibility